 Episode 12: Ambassador Roya Rahmani

-Roya Rahmani is the first female ambassador of Afghanistan to the United States of America.
-We chatted with her about her childhood prior to Taliban rule, her optimism for Afghanistan's peaceful future, and how she is grateful to the United States for their engagement.
+We chat with the first female ambassador of Afghanistan to the U.S. about her childhood prior to Taliban rule and her optimism for a peaceful future for Afghanistan.

 March 22, 2019

 Episode 11: Congressman Will Hurd

 We chatted with Congressman Will Hurd about immigration, the CIA, and why he decided to Facebook Live a 36 hour road trip with Democrat Beto O’Rourke.